lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 * ``"dither"``: Whether or not the instrument dithers by default.
 * ``"imaging"``: Whether or not the instrument supports imaging.
 If ``False``, only spectra can be simulated using this instrument specification.
+* ``"grating"``: Whether or not this instrument specification corresponds to a gratings instrument.

 As SOXS matures, this list of specifications will likely expand, and the number of options for some of them (e.g., the PSF) will also expand.